zenyd/mpv-scripts/README.md

 ## copy-paste-URL
 Like its name suggests - copy and paste links into mpv with `ctrl + v` to start playback of a video.
 This needs an open mpv window like `mpv --idle --force-window` or a window already playing a video.
 Also the script utilizes powershell, so that needs to be installed as well.

+## censor
+Skip over parts of videos you don't want (others) to view.

+**Usage:** Put the exact filename (w/o extension) of the video you wan't this script to affect inside the names folder.
+The file has to have an extension itself.
+Example filename "video.mkv" -> "names/video.txt".
+Timestamps follow the format "X+:XX:XX(.X+) X+:XX:XX(.X+)".
+First timestamp denotes beginning and second end of skip window.
+Sample is included in names directory.